 - Chop your mushrooms and saute them in a saucepan with a little olive oil.
 Season with salt & pepper.
 When browned, add a dash of red wine vinegar.

-- In a medium bowl combine the cooled mushrooms, broccoli mixture and ricotta.
-Gently fold in grated Parmesan.
+- In a medium bowl combine the cooled mushrooms, broccoli mixture and tofu vegan ricotta.
+Gently fold in grated vegan parmesan.

 - Fill no-bake cannelloni by pushing filling with index finger from one end then repeating the process on the other end.

-- In a buttered 9X13 baking tray, spoon some tomato sauce on the bottom then arrange your cannelloni in one layer and pour the remaining tomato sauce over each cannelloni.
-Top with grated Mozzarella and bake at 350F for about 35 minutes or until hot and bubbly.
+- In an oiled 9X13 baking tray, spoon some tomato sauce on the bottom then arrange your cannelloni in one layer and pour the remaining tomato sauce over each cannelloni.
+Top with grated vegan mozzarella and bake at 350F for about 35 minutes or until hot and bubbly.